Last updated on January 11th, 2019 at 04:57 pm

 The first time I went to Disneyland, I was 5 months pregnant.
-I combed the internet looking for the best rides at Disneyland while pregnant, where to stay at Disneyland, the cutest Disney maternity clothes, and to see if the Disneyland Pregnancy Pass was a myth.
+I search the internet looking for the best rides at Disneyland while pregnant, where to stay at Disneyland, the cutest Disney maternity clothes, and to see if the Disneyland Pregnancy Pass was really a myth.

 It took a lot of time trying to find answers specifically for managing a pregnancy at Disneyland in California.
 This is why I decided to write this ultimate guide to Disneyland while pregnant.
 Post contains affiliate links.